Company policies: 10 policies to consider for your business

 This policy is crucial for preserving the organisation’s efficient use of its human resources while meeting employee needs legally.
 A thorough hiring process will not only help the business to save on operating costs, but also avoid potential legal conflicts.
 The same should be followed while addressing terminations, salary, bonuses and other employee-centric elements.

 The policy should additionally keep the employees comprehensively informed of the grounds for termination and the actions that will follow.
-To be in compliance with labour laws, mention the amount of time between the initial notice and the termination.
+Include relevant notice periods and timing details according to your organisation’s policy and any applicable local requirements.

 Performance and equality

 To ensure that employees are fully aware of their responsibilities, it is important to establish workforce accountability explicitly in organisational policies.
 In addition to stating employee objectives, you should also describe the techniques your organisation will employ to assess employee performance.
-Make sure every employee is evaluated using the same method to guarantee equitable opportunity throughout the evaluation.
+Many organisations use a consistent method to evaluate employees.

 Harassment protection

 Some of the most important parameters in establishing a safe workplace for employees include preventing sexual, physical or mental harassment.
-Your business should have stringent anti-harassment procedures in place to guarantee a secure work environment.
+Organisations typically maintain clear anti‑harassment procedures.

 Draw the types of misconduct and outline the boundaries that apply to employees of all levels.
 Clearly establish the repercussions for misconduct as well as the recompense for being subjected to harassment.